The Best Anime Streaming Sites for 2023: Free & Paid

 Best Anime Streaming Sites: Viz

-While this site is not as easy to get around as the others, it does have more anime content for a seasoned otaku.
-You can buy the series you want to watch and download it on the site in some cases, which is wonderful if you like to watch shows offline and to support the people who created them.
+You can buy the series you want to watch and download it on the site in some cases, which is terrific if you like to watch shows offline and support the people who created them.

 Simplyaweeb.com

-Simply a Weeb has a welcoming vibe the moment you land on the front page.
-With a black background and easy-to-read layout, it’s great for first-time visitors.
-If you want to support the site, you can click on “Consider Supporting” at the top of the page.
+If you want to support the site, click “Consider Supporting” at the top of the page.
 When clicked, this brings up a popup that allows you to join the Patreon page as a support or to buy a coffee (which translates to donating to the admin).

 Best Anime Streaming Sites: SimplyaWeeb